NLP Techniques

 NLP Meta Model

-To get to the heart of any problem you have to ask the right questions - the Meta Model gives you the structure to achieve this.
+To get to the heart of any problem you have to ask the right questions - the Meta Model gives you the structure with which to achieve this.

 Comments